sjasct/PowerToysRun.ProjectWalker/README.md

 A plugin for [PowerToys Run](https://github.com/microsoft/powertoys) that lets you navigate your local copy of repositories and perform various actions, such as opening in IDE or your browser.

 **DISCLAIMER**
 This was made for my own personal use.
 It is far from optimised, slightly jankey, and tailored to my specific use case.
-The project may be expended in the future, for example with new features in the PowerToys Run API, but this should not be classed as a supported project.
+The project may be expanded in the future, for example with new features in the PowerToys Run API, but this should not be classed as a supported project.

 If any feature suggestions / bugs are raised, I will get to them when I get time.